opencs/ocs-git-work-history/README.md

-This tool is inspired by other Git statistics tools such as **gitinspector** and **gitstats** but are focused on the overall repository statistics instead of a detailed brench details.
+This tool is inspired by other Git statistics tools such as **gitinspector** and **gitstats** but are focused on the overall repository statistics instead of a detailed branch details.
 So, if you need this kind of report, please look for tools like [**gitstats**](http://gitstats.sourceforge.net/), [**gitinspector**](https://github.com/ejwa/gitinspector), etc.